MatheusPaixaoG/MatheusPaixaoG/README.md

 ## Hello there, I'm Matheus! 👋

-- 🌱 I’m currently learning Angular, Bootstrap, C# and Typescript
+- 🌱 I’m currently learning Angular, Bootstrap, Typescript and Game Development
 - 👯 I’m looking to collaborate on any project I can
 - 🤔 I’m looking for help with Python, Data science
 - 📫 How to reach me: mpgs@cin.ufpe.br